 - Tip out onto a floured surface, bring it all together and knead briefly to make one piece of dough.
 Don’t over-handle it – it makes the dough tough.

-- Pat the dough into rough circle, then roll out gently until it’s about 2.5-3 cms deep.
+- Pat the dough into a rough circle, then roll out gently until it’s about 2.5-3 cms deep.

-- Cut out as many circles as you can; place them on the baking parchment-covered baking tray, then gather all the leftovers and get as many more scones as you can.
+- Cut out as many circles as you can; place them on the baking tray, then gather all the leftovers and get as many more scones as you can.
 I got 12 today (the 12th one was a bit of a ‘cook’s treat’ though)

 - Put the scones into the oven and set the timer for 15 minutes.